Philippine House Votes To Impeach VP Sara Duterte - UrduPoint

 Whether 16 senators cast their vote for Duterte's impeachment could come down to President Marcos, Dennis Coronacion, chairman of the political science department at the University of Santo Tomas, told AFP.

-"If (Marcos) is committed to this one, to the impeachment process ...
-I think getting the required number of Senate votes is possible," he said, adding Wednesday's vote had come as something of a surprise.
+"If (Marcos) is committed to this one, to the impeachment process...
+I think getting the required number of Senate votes is possible," he said.

-But should the administration stay hands-off, the chances of Duterte being impeached are closer to 50-50, Coronacion said, pointing to the sitting senators' need for votes from Duterte stronghold Mindanao in the coming election.
+But should the administration stay hands-off, the chances of Duterte being impeached are closer to 50-50, Coronacion said, pointing to the sitting senators' need for votes from the vice-president's stronghold of Mindanao in the coming election.

 Jean Franco, assistant professor of political science at the University of the Philippines, said the coming trial represented a major opportunity for incumbent senators, who would benefit from hours of free television exposure.